The Marginalia Problem

 "And occasionally, on request, capable of a whistle."

 She wrote it down.
 She wrote it down in the notebook, on the page after the page where she had written The knocker on my door is a hand holding —, and she did not, when she wrote it, explain to herself why.
 She thought, vaguely, that it belonged on the list.
 The list of small specific true things.
-A name, given by a woman who did not waste breath, to a boy who read cookbooks, who had walked her four streets in a not-very-committed rain under an umbrella the size of a paperback, and had told her, without making any visible show of telling her, that joy was allowed to be one kitchen.
+A name, given by a woman who did not waste breath, to a boy who read cookbooks, who had walked her four streets in a not-very-committed rain under an umbrella the size of a paperback, and had told her, without making any visible show of telling her, what he had to tell her by buying her a bowl of soup and pushing the butter halfway across the table.

 When she looked up, Kettle was, with great seriousness and with the kind of attention the bread did not, on the face of it, deserve, buttering another piece.
 He pushed the plate of butter, again, a half inch toward her.
 She took the knife.
 She understood, taking it, that she had a friend, and that the friend was, in the building and outside it, going to be the part of this she had not, when she walked through the green door, thought to ask for, and the part, when the worse afternoons came, that she would be most glad she had.